Date of Award:

 CPI subscale scores were correlated with Self Inventory Scale subscale scores, to determine the relationship between underlying constructs.
 Sixty-four of the 126 correlations computed were significant at the .01 significance level.
 Similarity of construct and configurational analysis of significant correlations suggest construct validity exists for Self Inventory Scale subscales.

 Newbold, David, "A Validity Study: Relationship Between the Self Inventory Scale, the California Psychological Inventory, and the Adjective Check List" (1978).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5876.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .